 Extraordinary claims require extraordinary evidence: However, is a mere experience of God sufficient evidence to justify belief in God?
 Arguably the existence of God is an extraordinary claim which therefore might require extraordinary evidence.

-Freud’s critique of religious experience
+Freud’s psychological challenge to religious experience

-Freud’s account of religion is unscientific, overgeneralised and overly-reductive.
+Counter-evaluation: Freud’s account of religion is unscientific, overgeneralised and overly-reductive.
 There seem to be plenty of non-neurotic religious people.
 The problem with psychological arguments is that while they could be true for many maybe even the majority, it’s hard to argue they are true for all and even if they don’t work for one person, that’s one person they can’t explain.

-Conversion experiences from one religion to another can’t be explained away as wishful thinking or a fear of death.
+Defence of conversion experiences from Freud: conversion experiences from one religion to another can’t be explained away as wishful thinking or a fear of death.
 The person having the experience already believed in a God and an afterlife, so whatever wishful thinking for an afterlife they might have had would already have been satisfied by the religious beliefs of the religion they were already in.
 E.g. St Paul on the road to Damascus saw Jesus and was converted from a Jewish persecutor of Christianity to a Christian.

 Corporate religious experiences